 Engineering Dual Degree 3+2 Program

-The 3+2 Engineering Dual Degree Program is an attractive alternative to traditional engineering curricula, offering students the opportunity to earn a liberal arts degree from Kansas Wesleyan University and an engineering degree from the School of Engineering and Applied Science at Washington University in St. Louis (WUSTL).
+The 3+2 Engineering Dual Degree Program is an attractive alternative to traditional engineering curricula, offering students the opportunity to earn a liberal arts degree from Kansas Wesleyan University and an engineering degree from the School of Engineering at Washington University in St. Louis (WUSTL).

 This program prepares students to become liberally educated engineers who can think critically, solve complex problems and demonstrate strong communication skills, while having the opportunity to become a licensed engineer.

 After their junior or senior year at KWU, students have the option to participate in a 3/2 or 4/2 program in which they enter WUSTL to earn a bachelor's degree in Engineering, or to participate in a 3/3 or 4/3 program in which they earn a master's degree in Engineering.

 Students are required to maintain a 3.25 GPA, both in the sciences and overall, and to complete the required courses.

 Programs of study include: